ubports/docs.ubports.com/porting/halium_7-1/index.rst

 Halium 7.1
 ==========

+The first section below gives an overview of the porting process.

-The four first sections below will take you through the porting steps described in the introduction.
+The four next sections will take you through the porting steps described in the overview.

-The next section is a collection of documented errors and how to deal with them.
-These have been kept separate from the porting instructions themselves for the sake of keeping these brief.
+This is followed by a section with a collection of documented errors and how to deal with them.
+These have been separated from the porting instructions themselves so as to keep them brief.
 However, each section of the porting instructions concludes with a direct link to the relevant information on issues and errors.

 The final section contains reference material that may be useful.